AD-SDL/rpl_workcell/pcr_workcell/README.md

 #### PF400 issues
 #### Sealer issues
-If there is a connection problem because of the wrong port name -
+- If there is a connection problem because of the wrong port name.
+Run the following command to find the correct port numbers
+- ``
 #### Peeler issues
-If there is a connection problem because of the wrong port name.
-Run the
+- If there is a connection problem because of the wrong port name.
+Run the following command to find the correct port numbers
--
+- ``
 #### OT2 issues
 #### Sciclops issues
 #### Other issues